UPCOMING PROGRAM: July '17 IDEX FELLOWSHIP

 1 Day (Bangalore, India)

-The End of the Year Conference celebrates Fellows’ completion of the Global Fellowship at one day finale event.
-Fellows who have successfully completed all program requirements will be provided with the opportunity to showcase ttheir work and their achievements amongst their peers and IDEX staff.
+The Reflection and Debriefing celebrates Fellows’ completion of the Global Fellowship.
+Fellows who have successfully completed all program requirements will be provided with the opportunity to showcase their work and their achievements amongst their peers and IDEX staff.

 Are willing to embrace ambiguity head on, seek opportunities to learn and share your experiences with others.